crisdevcode/admin-dashboard/README.md

 ### Description

-Creation of an e-commerce oriented to the sale of clothing.
+Creation of an administration panel for users, products and sales.

 ### Screenshot